 Price: Php 4,851 via Agoda.com

 Another historical building that is beautifully refurbished to fit contemporary times is The Edison George Town.
 Rooms are spacious, come with afternoon tea service, and the hotel is within the UNESCO Zone in Penang.
 Note that this boutique hotel does not have an elevator.

 Also See: Where to Stay in Penang: Sunway Hotel Georgetown

 Where to Eat in Penang

-- Tek Sen Restaurant – Tek Sen Restaurant is popular for its delicious Malaysian dishes.
+- Tek Sen Restaurant – Tek Sen Restaurant is famous for its delicious Malaysian dishes.
 If you want to try the flavors of the state in a fine dining restaurant, then this is the place for you.
 They also serve Chinese and a variety of Asian dishes.

 - Peranakan Dinner at Perut Rumah Nyonya Cuisine in Penang

 - 5 Must-Try Authentic Peranakan Dishes in Penang, Malaysia

 The average internet speed in Penang is around 6.0 Mbps, a slightly faster one than the Philippine average of 5.5 Mbps.
 However, this speed can considerably decrease if you connect to a public place (i.e., local café, your hostel, etc.).

 If you need to connect to the internet, consider getting Smart Travel WiFi.
 You don’t have to share it with others, plus it is cost-effective for short-time travels, at just Php 390 for a day.
 If you can’t, you can always purchase a SIM card readily available in shopping malls in Penang.